Name of breed: Mustang

 As mustangs spread out across the vast continent, natural selection and genetic variation resulted in a highly adapted, highly successful breed.
 A huge number of breeds have been introduced over the centuries, deliberately and otherwise, from draught horses to sport horses.
 The result is that the characteristics of the mustang vary even from one herd to the next, shaped as they are by both nature and happenstance.

-Distinguishing features: Many of mustang herds are genetically isolated and show strikingly different traits.
+Distinguishing features: Many mustang herds are genetically isolated and show strikingly different traits.
+In some places, the mustangs are so different that they are considered totally separate breeds, such as the Spanish Mustang, Cerbat Mustang and Kiger Mustang.
 Typically, however, mustangs stand between 14 and 15 hands high and have a light yet muscular build.
-They tend to be well-proportioned, with a low-set tail and good hooves.
+They tend to be well-proportioned, with a low-set tail and good, hard hooves.
 Mustangs come in every colour imaginable thanks to their mixed bloodlines, and primitive markings are also seen.
 They are surefooted, agile and hardy, with incredible stamina.
 Mustangs are known for their intelligence, trainability and even temperament.

 Modern day Mustang: The Bureau of Land Management manages and protects wild herds, which now exist in selected areas in Nevada, California, Oregon, Utah, Montana and Wyoming.
 However, there is much controversy over the methods the federal government uses to manage herd numbers, as well as the sharing of land and resources by the wild mustangs and ranch-owned livestock.

-Adopted mustangs have proven to be extremely versatile, and are used for everything from pleasure riding to ranch work to endurance riding.
+Domesticated mustangs have proven to be extremely versatile, and are used for everything from pleasure riding to ranch work to endurance riding.
+One of the most famous mustang events is the Extreme Mustang Makeover, in which trainers compete to see who can train a wild mustang to the highest level in just 100 days.